Information Technology

 ITS4099: IT Research

 Credits 4This course is designed to provide students with a guide to future research in the field of information technology.
 The purpose of this course is to facilitate students moving into industry with an understanding of how to remain current in their field and to contribute in a research environment in further graduate study.
+This is a culmination of the prior academic work and requires the completion of all prior major curriculum courses before this course can be taken.
 The outcome of this course is a fundamental literature review and problem presentation suitable for further research and study.

 ITS4103: IT Capstone